Daniel Lubetzky: Investments

 Lubetzky established Equilibra Partners Management Inc. in 2018.
 The firm backs entrepreneur-run businesses that offer packaged goods to consumers.
 In May 2020, Equilibra purchased a 25% stake in Yellow Leaf Hammocks for $1 million when Lubetzky sat as a guest shark on Shark Tank.
 Later that year, Equilibra invested $18 million in Greek yogurt company Ellenos.
-Towards the end of the year, it made a $250,000 investment in FitFighter, a fitness brand which began with equipment for firefighter training programs and expanded to full-body fitness tools and workouts.
+Toward the end of the year, it made a $250,000 investment in FitFighter, a fitness brand which began with equipment for firefighter training programs and expanded to full-body fitness tools and workouts.
 In 2021, Equilibra purchased a 10% stake in Quevos, an egg white protein snacks company, this was also on Shark Tank.
 That same year, they invested in Tandm Inc., a family-owned business that created a tandem boogie board.

-Other investments include: Cava Group, Justin's, Krave Jerky, gimme Snacks, Chapul, food company Belgian Boys, and HummViewer.
+In March 2025, Lubetzky invested in Barry’s, LiveWell, and Well Labs+ through Camino Partners as part of its focus on consumer health and longevity.
+It was reported that Lubetzky no longer had a stake in Kind.
+Other investments include Cava Group, Justin's, Krave Jerky, gimme Snacks, Chapul, food company Belgian Boys, and HummViewer.

+Lubetzky's Shark Tank investments include TOAST-IT (now Kiosco), History by Mail, and KIID Coffee.
+In 2026, Lubetzky became a partner in Neuro, a functional gum and mints brand founded by Kent Yoshimura and Ryan Chen.
+Lubetzky had been a guest shark when the company pitched on the eleventh season of Shark Tank in 2019 but did not invest.
+In the years that followed, the founders approached him for help with a trademark lawsuit, and he assisted them in reaching a settlement before formally joining the company as a partner.
+Neuro recounted the partnership with Lubetzky during a Shark Tank update segment in 2026 (season 17, episode 13), making it the first company in the show's history to secure an investment on a second appearance after rejecting a deal on its first.

 Media

 Lubetzky is the author of the New York Times bestselling book Do the Kind Thing, Think Boundlessly, Work Purposefully, Live Passionately.
-The book is based on Lubetzky's entrepreneurial experience, and was inspired by his father's stories from the Holocaust.
+The book is based on Lubetzky's entrepreneurial experience and was inspired by his father's stories from the Holocaust.
 Lubetzky has also published multiple opinion posts to CNN describing his opinions on how to stop violent extremists and lessons he will pass on to his children.

 Lubetzky was a recurring guest shark on Shark Tank from Seasons 11–15.
 As of 2024, he has been promoted to one of the main sharks.